queeno/dob-api/README.md

 will place the project in `$GOPATH/src/github.com/queeno/dob-api` and downloads the associated dependencies.
 A statically-linked binary will be also automatically produced in `$GOPATH/bin`.

-In order to run `dob-api`, just run the binary:
+Then just run the binary:

 ```shell
 ./dob-api
 2019/03/19 20:02:34 Starting server on 0.0.0.0:8000
 ```

-Then just curl:
+You can perform an HTTP request to the API using curl:
 ```shell
 curl -XPUT localhost:8000/hello/simon -d '{ "dateOfBirth": "2011-09-02"}'
 ```

-And because today is the 19th March, you'll get the following message:
+And if today is the 19th March, you'll get the following message when performing a GET request:

 ```shell
 curl localhost:8000/hello/simon